-Classes are held Mondays, Wednesdays and Fridays at 7 pm, for the duration of 90 minutes.
+Classes are held Monday to Fridays at 7 am, for the duration of 60 to 90 minutes.
 The weekday classes cover traditional Aikido techniques, which include a vast array of throws, strikes, joint locks, breakfall techniques (ukemi), hand-feet-body movement (tai sabaki), breathing (kokyu), etiquette rules (reigi-saho), among other concepts pertaining to the art.

-The dojo promotes exams twice a year.
+The Dojo promotes exams once a year.
 Students are requested to demonstrate a fixed set of techniques which are practiced regularly during classes.
 There are special classes designed for examinations.
 Students are advised to take these exams in order to check their progress and to rise in their ranks.

-Still within the activities of the dojo are classes in Shodo (Japanese calligraphy).
-Matsuoka sensei was a direct student of Seiseki Abe sensei, a 10th dan Aikido master and a direct student of the founder of Aikido, and also a Shodo master.
+Still within the activities of the Dojo are classes in Shodo (Japanese calligraphy).
+Matsuoka sensei was a direct student of Seiseki Abe sensei, a 10th Dan Aikido and Shodo master and a direct student of the founder of Aikido.
 In fact, Abe sensei taught calligraphy to Morihei Ueshiba.
 The calligraphy classes are inspired in the teachings of Abe sensei.
 Please refer to other activities for further information on Shodo classes.

 For further information on class hours and fees, please refer to the dojo hours page.
-The Dojo also offers counseling in traditional oriental healing arts.
+The Dojo also offers counseling in traditional Oriental Medicine.
 For more information, please refer to the healing page.